pberard19/emergency_response_plan/README.md

 # Emergency Response Plan

 In the spirit of "buy a plunger before you need a plunger" this repo hopes to provide teams with an emergency response plan before they need one.
 This will not fit every use case, but it should provide a skeleton to adapt to general needs.
 This is intended for software teams, not other emergency response systems (EMT, fire, safety, etc) even though there may be overlap.
-This template was inspired by the traiging methodology of EMTs.
+This template was inspired by the triaging methodology of EMTs.

 Emergency Response Plans are not an exhaustive solution to incident response.
 Other important parts of incident response include:
-	- On call responsibility definitionj
+	- On call responsibility definition
 	- Monitoring and observability of software systems
 	- Engineering for disaster recovery and high availability (if appropriate)
 	- Proper training on tools and technologies